 Can our organization offer other benefit programs alongside the Missio Benefits program?

 Participating organizations are not able to offer alternative (competing) benefit programs alongside the Missio Benefits program.
-That said, we do allow a life and disability exception for Christian organizations that offer retiree life benefits given our program does not provide retiree coverage.
+That said, we do allow a life and disability exception for organizations that offer retiree life benefits given our program does not provide retiree coverage.
 As such, if you currently offer retiree life benefits we will allow your organization to “opt-out” of Missio’s life and disability program.
 Organizations that choose to opt-out and provide an external life and disability program will be responsible for administering these programs on their own as they will not be reflected in the Missio Benefits administration system.

 Will Missio Benefits allow deductible carryover from our current healthcare program?

-No, we are not administering/allowing deductible carryover into the Missio Benefits program.
+No, we do not administer/allow deductible carryover into the Missio Benefits program.

 Are deductibles based on a policy plan year (July 1) or calendar year (January 1)?

 Deductibles are based on a policy plan year, July 1 -June 30